 With different products in the market, it might be difficult to choose only one.
 To help you, we listed down our top 10 picks for the best whitening deodorants, plus we've made a handy buying guide with some comments ad tips from dermatologist Dr. Francesca Sy-Alvarado.
-We also list down our Top 10 picks to help you select the perfect one for you.
+We also listed down our Top 10 picks to help you select the perfect one for you.
 Also, stay tuned 'til the end so that you can make your own underarm scrub using the ingredients that you have at home.
 Scroll down to get started!

 Given the long list of ingredients, it might be difficult to go through each one just to select the perfect whitening deodorant.
 But worry not as we’ve made this daunting task easier by enumerating only the important details.

 A whitening deodorant that contains natural ingredients like kojic acid, licorice root extract, niacinamide, and mulberry extract will help you achieve those snowy white underarms.
 Glutathione, vitamin C, alpha arbutin, bearberry extract, papaya, green tea, daisy flower, and citrus fruits such as lemon, orange, and calamansi are also effective.

 However, whitening your pits can also leave them dry.
 For this reason, we recommend getting a deodorant that has moisturizing and anti-inflammatory properties, especially for people who have sensitive skin or shave regularly.
 These include shea butter, cocoa butter, beeswax, vitamin F, sunflower seed oil, aloe vera, coconut oil, sclerocarya birrea seed oil, and vegetable protein.